-The results from both of these efforts (work by Dr. Hall and work to address the Corrective Action under 1.1.5.1) are to be used as the basis for stock projections under current and proposed management arrangements to assess the probability of the stock remaining above agreed reference levels.
-Where the assessment can not reconcile contradictory trends in different time series of data, undertake sensitivity tests to these uncertainties in assessing consequences of future harvest strategies.
+The second part of this Condition is the requirement to expressly publish results that describe the probability of the stock remaining above agreed reference levels.
+Where a current assessment can not reconcile contradictory trends in different time series of data, the analysis and published reports must undertake and report on sensitivity tests to these uncertainties in assessing consequences of future harvest strategies.